 B.S. and M.S. in Elementary Education, Western Washington University

 I grew up in Tacoma and attended St. Patrick’s School and Bellarmine Preparatory High School.
 After obtaining my Bachelor’s and Master’s degrees at Western Washington University, I taught at Assumption Catholic School in Bellingham and Holy Family Catholic School in Seattle.
 I also spent five years as the Director of Education for Sylvan Learning Center in Lynnwood.
 I began teaching at St. Nicholas in 2011.
-My husband, Mike, and I reside in Tacoma, and our two daughters attend St. Nicholas.
+My husband, Mike, and I reside in Tacoma, and our youngest daughter attends St. Nicholas.

 4TH GRADE HIGHLIGHTS